qupath/qupath-docs/docs/deep/instanseg.md

 :::

 ### Preferred Device

 The options available will depend upon your computer's capabilities (at least as far as they could be discerned by Deep Java Library):

-* **CPU**: This is generally the safest - and slowest - option, because it should be supported on all computers.
+- **CPU**: This is generally the safest - and slowest - option, because it should be supported on all computers.
-* **MPS**: This stands for *Metal Performance Shaders*, and should be available on recent Apple silicon - it is the Mac version of GPU acceleration
+- **MPS**: This stands for *Metal Performance Shaders*, and should be available on recent Macs - it is the Mac version of GPU acceleration
-* **GPU**: This should appear if you have an NVIDIA GPU, CUDA... and a little bit of luck.
+- **GPU**: This should appear if you have an NVIDIA GPU, CUDA... and a little bit of luck.

 If either MPS or GPU work for you, they should reduce the time required for inference by a *lot*.
 However configuration for GPU can be tricky, as it will depend upon other hardware and software on your computer - CUDA in particular.